 Applicants will also have to present tax information, rental lease agreements, and other property income information.
 Finally, if you already have more than four financed properties, some lenders may not accept your loan.

-If you think you have ample equity, meet borrower requirements, and will benefit from a drop in interest rate, there are just a few more things to consider before you move forward with a cash out refinancing.
+If you think you have ample equity, meet borrower requirements, and will benefit from a lower interest rate, there are just a few more things to consider before you move forward with cash-out refinancing.

-For starters, work out how much your payment will increase, if any, by adding principal to your loan balance.
+For starters, work out how much your mortgage payment will increase, if any, by adding principal to your existing loan balance.
 Will your rental income be able to cover the increase?

-Also consider whether you will purchase more rental properties.
-Taking on additional debt could have an effect on your eligibility for future loans.
+Also, consider whether you will purchase more rental properties.
+Taking on additional debt could shift your debt-to-income ratio (DTI) in a way that affects your eligibility for future loans.

-The key with this option — as with any refinancing — is to either lower your monthly payments right away, or put more cash flow into your pocket over time.
-If a non-owner occupied cash out refinance has one of those outcomes, then you should speak with a lender who specializes in these loans.
+The key with this option — as with any refinancing — is the new mortgage should either lower your monthly payments right away or put more cash flow into your pocket over time.
+If a non-owner-occupied cash-out refinance has one of those outcomes, then you should speak with a lender who specializes in these loans.

-Most of today’s lenders offer cash out refinances on rental properties at similar terms.
+Most of today’s lenders offer cash-out refinances on rental properties at similar terms.
 You can get started on your application now.
-A lender can pre-qualify you and give you a rate and payment quote, which is the first step to making sure this type of refinance is the right move.Check today’s cash out refinance rates and request a pre-approval here.
+A loan officer can pre-qualify you and give you a rate and payment quote, which is the first step to making sure this type of mortgage refinance is the right move.Check today’s cash out refinance rates and request a pre-approval here.
+(Sep 26th, 2022)